MichAdebayo/Customer-Engagement-Analysis-with-Excel/README.md

 * **minutes_watched_22 –** denotes the student’s engagement level, as expressed by the number of minutes a student has watched in Q4 2022.

 * **Paid –** indicates whether a student had a paid account during the specified period.
 It is a binary variable, where '1' represents a paid account and '0' represents a free or unpaid account.
 It helps differentiate between students who have access to additional features or content through a paid subscription.

+## File Information

+The Excel file 'Engagement Project.xlsx' consists of four sheets: Task 1 and 2, Task 3, Task 4, and Task 5.
+Each sheet contains specific information regarding the project's tasks and corresponding data.